MediScribe/docjet-mobile/docs/current/explicit-di-revisited.md

      *Findings*: Provides a high-level overview and pointers to specific implementation details.
    - [✓] 2.2 Include examples for new development
      *Note*: Examples were added in Task 2 (UI Boundary) and referenced in the summary.
+   - [✓] 2.3 Add note about running custom lints from CLI *What*: Added specific instructions on how to run the custom lints from the command line.
+     *How*: Added a note explaining that `dart analyze` doesn't work and `flutter pub run custom_lint` must be used instead for Flutter projects.
+     *Findings*: Documentation now clearly states the correct command-line tool for custom lints.

 #### REFACTOR Phase
 3. **[✓] Review and Improve Code Examples**